adhikarisanjib/basic_react/README.md

-# Getting Started with Create React App
+# basic_react

+A new React project that is extension to basic_django app.